-Mark Sanford: Trump Threatened Primary Challenge For Vote Against Trumpcare
+Mark Sanford: Trump Threatened Primary Challenge for Vote Against Trumpcare

 He added that Mulvaney made it clear he did not want to deliver the message but did so at Trump’s insistence.

-And few, if any members of Trump’s own party have been as willing to criticize him since the inauguration like Sanford has.
+And few, if any, members of Trump’s own party have been as willing to criticize him since the inauguration as Sanford has.
 In a Washington Post op-ed published at the end of January, Sanford chided Trump for “embarrassing companies into business decisions.”
 His advice: Stay off Twitter.
-Several weeks later, he told Politico that Trump has fanned “the flames of intolerance,” too often stretched the truth and, a month into his presidency, still appeared unprepared for the office.
+Several weeks later, he told Politico that Trump has fanned “the flames of intolerance,” too often stretched the truth, and, a month into his presidency, still appeared unprepared for the office.

 Thursday, in response to Trump’s threat, he took the high road.
-He told the Post and Courier he wats the president to succeed but he’s “disheartened” his threat.
+He told the Post and Courier he wants the president to succeed but he’s “disheartened” by his threat.

 “It’s not exactly the kind of news that makes one’s day,” he added.